danieffe/RoboticsLab-HM3/README.md

 ```shell
 make px4_sitl gz_hm3_drone
 ```
-A new gazebo simulation will open and from now you can fly the custom drone by using the sticks.
+A new gazebo simulation will open and from now you can fly the custom drone by using the virtual sticks.

  ## **2. Force landing**